PabloCorso/elma-tcg/app/assets/guides.md

 A kuski that is offline or online can add a level card to the queue during the active player's main phase.

-A kuski can have only one level on the queue at a time.
+A kuski can have only one level in the queue at a time.
 If a battle is ongoing, the kuski that added that level is allowed to add a new level to the queue.

 Only online kuskis that are not already playing a battle or after battle can enter an ongoing battle.
 By default, a kuski cannot enter a battle on a level added by itself.
 Kuskis that enter a battle or after battle are still considered as online.